phanindra203/Angular-App-Deployment-Using-Docker-Nginx/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+I developed and deployed an Angular application using a multi-stage Docker build and Nginx.
+First, I built the Angular project using a Node.js base image, installed all dependencies, and generated the production-ready files using ng build, which created the final dist folder.
+In the second stage, I used the Nginx image as a lightweight, high-performance web server and copied the built Angular files into its default hosting directory.
+I then built a Docker image and ran a container exposing port 8080, allowing the Angular application to be accessed through the browser.
+This project demonstrates practical DevOps concepts such as multi-stage Docker builds, efficient image creation, and serving front-end applications using Nginx inside Docker containers.